L-Jirayu/L-Jirayu/README.md

 Learn everything about develop to that interests for me.
 For example Web Development, Learning about concept of Programming Language to that interest.

-* 🌍  I'm based in Samut Sakhon province, Thailand
+* 🌍  I'm based in Samut Sakhon, Thailand
 * ✉️  You can contact me at [jilangza@gmail.com](mailto:jilangza@gmail.com)

 ### Skills